Teacher Model Fingerprinting Attacks Against Transfer Learning: Applications of the Fingerprinting Attack

-A successful fingerprinting attack can be a stepping stone to further security or privacy attacks, e.g., adversarial example attacks and model stealing attacks.
-In this section, we demonstrate how our attack helps to mount model stealing.

 \mypara{Setup} The basic model stealing strategy is to firstly identify the teacher feature extractor of the victim, and then build up a surrogate student model based on it.
 Next, the attacker sends queries to the black-box target and collects the top-1 label responses.
 Finally, the attacker trains the surrogate student model with the attack queries and corresponding responses.
 In our experiment, we choose four CIFAR-10 classifier victims, which are transferred from AlexNet, ResNet18, VGG16, and VGG19, respectively.
+The victim models own the same fully connected layer architecture: \fullyconnected{128} $\rightarrow$ \batchnorm $\rightarrow$ \softmax{10}.
 We choose training images from CIFAR100 as the attack queries (non-overlapping with the target's $\studentdataset$, but sharing a similar distribution).
-To examine the enhancement brought by the teacher model fingerprinting attack, we compare the model stealing performance with four pre-trained models: AlexNet, ResNet18, VGG16, and VGG19.
-We assume the victim and the surrogate model share the same fully connected layer architecture: FC(128) $\rightarrow$ ReLU $\rightarrow$ BN $\rightarrow$ SF(10).
-Each surrogate student model is trained for 20 epochs, with batch size set as 48.
+We evaluate the model stealing performance with four pre-trained models: AlexNet, ResNet18, VGG16, and VGG19.
+To examine the affect by surrogate model architectures, for each pre-trained model we build three surrogate model with three different fully connected layer architectures: \softmax{10}, \fullyconnected{128} $\rightarrow$ \batchnorm $\rightarrow$ \softmax{10}, and \fullyconnected{256} $\rightarrow$ \batchnorm $\rightarrow$ \softmax{10}.
+Additionally, for each victim model, we train a surrogate model with the same model architecture but from scratch as the baseline.
+Each surrogate student model is trained for 20 epochs with batch size as 48.